Dan Woodgate: Personal life

 Woodgate grew up in Camden and was previously married to Jane Crockford of the Mo-dettes, and remarried in 1997 to Siobhan Fitzpatrick with whom he had one daughter, Mary.
 In 2009, he completed the London Marathon in a time of 3 hours and 37 minutes.
+Woodgate is 5'6 tall.

-Woodgate's brother Nick has struggled with schizophrenia and in 2013 Woodgate became an ambassador for the charity Rethink Mental Illness.
+Woodgate's brother Nick has struggled with schizophrenia since his teens, after taking LSD, and in 2013 Woodgate became an ambassador for the charity Rethink Mental Illness.